Hacking-the-Cloud/hackingthe.cloud/content/blog/2022_wrap-up.md

 4. [Connection Tracking](https://hackingthe.cloud/aws/general-knowledge/connection-tracking/) - 5,209 page views.
 5. [Using Stolen IAM Credentials](https://hackingthe.cloud/aws/general-knowledge/using_stolen_iam_credentials/) - 5,043 page views.

-Once again, the [Steal EC2 Metadata Credentials via SSRF](https://hackingthe.cloud/aws/exploitation/ec2-metadata-ssrf/) is the number one most popular page on the site!
+Once again, the [Steal EC2 Metadata Credentials via SSRF](https://hackingthe.cloud/aws/exploitation/ec2-metadata-ssrf/) article was the number one most popular page on the site!
 I think this is mostly attributed to high SEO ranking, along with it being a crucial security topic.

 [CI/CDon't](https://hackingthe.cloud/aws/capture_the_flag/cicdont/) was a surprise runner up, but a happy surprise.
 I made this CTF specifically for Hacking the Cloud to cover some important security topics.
 I'm hoping that view count is indicative that folks enjoyed it and perhaps a few played it themselves.

 [Using Stolen IAM Credentials](https://hackingthe.cloud/aws/general-knowledge/using_stolen_iam_credentials/) ranking in the top 5 was another happy surprise.
 This article deviates from the standard type of article we would normally host.
 Typically each page of Hacking the Cloud is dedicated to an individual technique.
-The stolen IAM credentials article was an attempt to create a "playbook" that would explain how an attacker should operate in a certain situation, along with OPSEC considerations.
+This article was an attempt to create a "playbook" that would explain how an attacker should operate in a certain situation, along with OPSEC considerations.
 Considering that this article has been viewed so much, I definitely plan to continue this type of content.
 Perhaps with accompanying video content?

 ## RSS Feeds!